How to stop your puppy urinating when it's excited

 If your puppy or grown-up dog has a tendency to pee at inappropriate moments, the good news is that you can probably train them out of it – but it will take patience and understanding as they won't lose the habit overnight.

-With pet insurance from Purely Pets, you'll have free access to our 24-Hour Vet Helpline for any queries regarding your pet’s health.
+With puppy insurance from Purely Pets, you'll have free access to our 24-Hour Vet Helpline for any queries regarding your pet’s health.

 Why does my puppy pee on the floor?